MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/machine-learning/intro.md

 ### Reference

 This information should be enough to start playing with the code.
 However, if you want to learn more about this model, please read the original proposal: [*'Circuit-centric quantum classifiers', Maria Schuld, Alex Bocharov, Krysta Svore and Nathan Wiebe*](https://arxiv.org/abs/1804.00633)

+In addition to the code sample you will see in the next steps, you can also practice the quantum classicication in [this quantum kata(https://github.com/microsoft/QuantumKatas/tree/master/tutorials/QuantumClassification)